mkamenet3/DataScienceProject838/README.md

 # CS838(Data Science Principles)-Project
-This is the repo for our Data Science 838 course.
+This is the repo for our Computer Sciences 838 course.
 Detailed information about the project and progress by stage can be found [here](https://sites.google.com/site/cs838datascienceprojectmovie/)

 ## Project Goals and Scope